 What you need to know: CSAT is a helpful tool to identify where you can improve specific customer interactions.
 It’s not an indicator of long-term satisfaction or customer loyalty.

 While NPS® measures a customer’s power as a recommender, and CSAT measures their short-term satisfaction, neither of these measurements, on their own, give a complete picture of the customer experience.

 Where the Transactional CSAT only measures one moment in the customer experience, a Global CSAT survey looks to see how satisfied the customer is with your entire company.
 It also differs in that it is a proactive survey, reaching out to customers before they come to you with a problem.

 How this helps improve the customer experience: A Global CSAT survey measures the health of your customer relationships.
 The data customers provide can give you insight on how to improve your relationship.

 What you need to know: It takes time for customers to fill out these surveys.
 Be sure to thank them for their time and incentivize them to continue sharing their feedback.
 Be sure to show customers how you’ll use their feedback to improve their experience.

-NPS, CSAT, Global CSAT and CES all look at different aspects of the customer experience.
+NPS, CSAT, and Global CSAT all look at different aspects of the customer experience.
 Although a combination of surveys will deliver more comprehensive insights, be strategic about the number and type of surveys you send to customers.
 Develop an interdepartmental survey strategy to keep track of which surveys are sent to which customers.
 This will cut down on redundancy and make it easier for departments to share survey information across the company.

 Keep the message and tone consistent across all the surveys coming from your company.
 Whether they are sent from IT or Sales, the customer should have a similar experience aligned with the brand’s voice.
 Remember, surveys are just another way to have a conversation with customers when you can’t be face to face.